scaleflex/filerobot-image-editor/README.md

 > NOTE: Calling the assigned function will be UI blocker so take care where & when you are calling the function.

+#### `updateStateFnRef`

+Type: `React Ref | Object`

+Default: undefined

+Assigns the update state main function of the plugin inside `.current` property of the passed object/ref to be used in changing the main state of the application, the function has 1 paramter which is the new state part (an object type).

+> NOTE: Be-aware while using this function as it might cause an un-expected behavior and we don't recommend to use it unless you know what you are doing.

 ### Callbacks

 #### `onBeforeSave`